Social Anthropology PhD

 The PhD programme combines work on your thesis project, usually based on long-term fieldwork, with systematic training in anthropological and social research skills.

-The Graduate School provides a suite of ESRC-recognised research training courses for social science students across the University.
+A wide range of training facilities are available to PhD students.
+The Graduate School provides a range of ESRC-recognised research training courses for social science students across the University.
+You are encouraged to participate in taught Masters level courses to assist your intellectual development and support you research.

 International qualifications